adaltas/node-nikita/src/misc/conditions.coffee.md

 Conditions are a set of properties you may add to the options of the Mecano functions.
 They apply to all functions and control their execution.

-For an action to be executed, all conditions must pass.
+A Mecano action will be executed if all the positive conditions are "true" and none of the negative conditions are "true".

     module.exports =